Help - Preparing & submitting applications - Radiation Assurance

 Radiation Assurance applicants who will submit through the combined review service in the new part of IRAS should ensure they have reviewed the additional Radiation Assurance guidance available on the HRA website.
 We recommend that they do this before starting their combined review application.

-Radiation Assurance is for studies where there are ionising radiation research exposures which are taking place in the NHS/HSC.
+Radiation Assurance is for all studies that involve ionising radiation research exposures and will take place a secondary care setting within the NHS/HSC.

 This page provides the following information: